 sunos_3.4_src/lib/libc/gen/malloc.h, sunos_3.4_src/lib/libc/gen/mallint.h

-adjusts the minima to sizeof(double)
+adjusts the minima to sizeof(double) on sparc or sizeof(uint) on m68k.

 SunOS 4.1.3 sunsrc.tar, SunOS 4.1.3 sunsrc/413/lib/libc/gen/common/malloc.c, SunOS 4.1.3 sunsrc/413/lib/libc/gen/common/mallint.h